State Guide

 Connecticut DESPP / FBI UCR

 Connecticut crime statistics are compiled by the Connecticut Department of Emergency Services and Public Protection through the FBI's Uniform Crime Reporting program.
-The 2022 violent crime rate of 183 per 100,000 placed Connecticut well below the national average, making it one of the lower-crime states in the Northeast by this measure.
+The 2022 violent crime rate of 183 per 100,000 placed Connecticut well below the national average.
 Rates vary significantly by city — Bridgeport, Hartford, and New Haven report rates several multiples above the statewide average, while Fairfield County's affluent towns report extremely low per-capita rates.
-When using criminal record searches in Connecticut, establishing the city and town of residence first, then the appropriate judicial district, will produce the most useful results.
+When using criminal record searches in Connecticut, establishing the city and town of residence first will produce the most useful results.

 Public records law

 Connecticut's public records framework is established by the Connecticut Freedom of Information Act (FOIA), codified at Conn.
 Gen. Stat. §§ 1-200 through 1-242.
-The Act is administered by the Freedom of Information Commission, an independent state agency that hears complaints and issues binding orders — a structure that makes Connecticut's FOIA enforcement more active than in most states.
+The Act is administered by the Freedom of Information Commission, an independent state agency that hears complaints and issues binding orders.
 Public agencies must respond to records requests within four business days.

 Official public record sources in Connecticut